the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 console.log(yearBirth);
 ~~~~~~~

-If you leave a blank line in between is often a matter of taste.
+Leaving a blank line in between is often a matter of taste.
 This doesn't mean that there should be a blank line between every line of code though.
 Usually you want to form **logical blocks of code** like one block for variables and one block for printing statements:

 {title="index.js",lang="javascript"}
 ~~~~~~~